alanmimms/spi0/README.md

 small solderless breadboard to make the connections from the Raspberry Pi to the chip easily and so I could introduce the pullups and decoupling capacitors.

+A _really_ useful tool is a "chip sucker", or vacuum pen pickup tool.
+Small package chips are really hard to pick up without bending or damaging their pins - especially from a test socket since the chip needs to be pulled straight up.
+I used "Jiayouy 2-Piece Vacuum Pen Pickup Tool Set for IC SMD Precision Component Placement with Interchangeable Tips and Cups" ordered from Amazon.com.
+It's not _wonderful_, but it works fine.
+Don't depend on the suction to hold for more than a few seconds.
+I think this may be caused by roughness in the top of the chip package, but it might be a leak in the tool.
+Anyway, a few seconds is all I need if I'm careful and, well, _expeditious_ when moving the chip around.

 As shown in the photo, I used an [Adafruit Pi T-Cobbler Plus Kit Breakout for 2x20 Raspberry Pi - A+, B+, Pi 2, Pi 3, Pi 4,